 Pear Blossom Quotes in The Good Earth

 The The Good Earth quotes below are all either spoken by Pear Blossom or refer to Pear Blossom.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Washington Square Press edition of The Good Earth published in 2004.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Washington Square Press edition of The Good Earth published in 2004.).